South Dakota Petty and Grand Theft and Shoplifting Laws

 A person commits shoplifting by unlawfully taking goods or merchandise from a retail establishment without the owner or seller's consent and without the intent to pay the sales price for them.
 The penalties for retail theft mirror those of other theft and are based on the value of the stolen items (see above).

 It's fairly easy to cross the threshold from misdemeanor to felony shoplifting.
-For instance, theft of a brand new iPhone valued at more than $1,000 can mean a felony conviction, prison time, and thousands of dollars in fines.
+For instance, theft of a smartphone valued at more than $1,000 can mean a felony conviction, prison time, and thousands of dollars in fines.

 In addition to criminal penalties, a person who commits shoplifting (or the parent or legal guardian of a minor who commits shoplifting) is civilly liable to the store owner or merchandise seller for the following damages: